 So please, don't let your book stay idle, unused.
 Treat it well or badly and, as you go, simply enjoy the process and practice of creativity, no guilt about mistakes, no errors, no regrets; just a simple becoming.

-Here's the ideas sheet I slip into every book.
+Here's your ideas sheet.
+I slip one into every book.
 Really, it's just a start.

 Pin your item to the pages with safety pins, dressmaking pins, craft pins, hat pins.